The Fairness of Credit Scoring Models: Introduction

-How can we know whether a credit scoring model discriminates against a protected group?
-If it does, what are the driving forces?
-And more importantly, what can be done to mitigate group discrimination?
-These questions are particularly relevant, and challenging to address, in the context of black-box algorithms analyzing a very large number of features for each borrower.
-These can include information about credit and job history, open banking data, credit card data, social-media posts or other forms of digital footprint, etc. In this paper, we design and implement a methodology allowing algorithmic lenders, as well as their regulators, to address these questions.
-We proceed in two main steps.
-First, we quantify the difference of treatment across groups and formally test whether we can reject the null hypothesis of equal treatment, which is called fairness.\footnote{Fairness has become a central concept for scholars working on algorithmic discrimination in ML (\cite{Barocas2020}), law (\cite{gillis_big_2018}), and business and economics (\cite{kleinberg_algorithmic_2018}, \cite{cowgill_algorithmic_2020}).} Second, we propose a new interpretability technique, called \textit{Fairness Partial Dependence Plot} (FPDP), to identify the variables that cause the lack of fairness.
-This set of variables can then be used to mitigate the fairness problem.
+How can we know whether a credit scoring model is unfair against groups of individuals that society would like to protect?
+If the model is shown to be unfair, what are the causes?
+Can we boost the fairness of this model while maintaining a high level of predictive performance?
+In this paper, we aim to answer these questions in three main steps.
+First, we utilize inference methods to test for a given null hypothesis of algorithmic fairness.
+Second, we propose a new interpretability technique, called \textit{Fairness Partial Dependence Plot} (FPDP), to identify the variables that generate the lack of fairness.
+Third, we use this set of variables to mitigate the lack of fairness problem, yet preserving the prediction accuracy of the model.

+Discrimination and algorithmic fairness are related yet distinct concepts.
+Discrimination in credit markets leads certain individuals or groups based on protected attributes having less access to credit or being offered credit on worse terms compared to others for reasons that are not related to their creditworthiness \citep{munnell1996}.
+Discrimination is a broad concept, which can be due to human biases, systemic inequalities or algorithmic decisions.
+Differently, algorithmic fairness specifically pertains to the practice of designing and implementing algorithms in a way that they operate impartially, without favoring or disadvantaging any particular group of individuals.\footnote{In this paper, we use \textit{fairness} and \textit{algorithmic fairness} interchangeably.
+Fairness has become a central concept for scholars working on algorithmic discrimination in ML \citep{Barocas2020}, law \citep{gillis_big_2018}, or business and economics \citep{kleinberg_algorithmic_2018,cowgill_algorithmic_2020,Kozodoi2023}.} There are many available fairness definitions, including some that neglect the creditworthiness of the applicants.